 - Missing granules (your shingles will look like they have “bald spots”)

 - Covered in dark streaks, which can be algae growth

 Our team of professionals will be happy to answer your questions and provide you with a free quote on what you need to repair or replace to keep your home – and all its contents – safe.

-R&R Exterior has been Dallas Ft Worth choice of roofer for 30 years.
-R&R Exterior offers the help you need to repair and replace all types of roofing problems quickly and efficiently.
-If you are looking for a McKinney, Frisco, Allen, Plano area roofing company, take a look at our website to learn about our team and to schedule a free roof inspection today.
+R&R Exteriors is Dallas-Fort Worth’s premier roofing company with over 30 years combined experience.
+R&R Exteriors offers the help you need to repair and replace all types of roofing problems quickly and efficiently.
+If you are looking for a McKinney, Frisco, Allen, Plano area roofing company, or Edmond, Oklahoma and the surrounding area, take a look at our website to learn about our team and to schedule a free roof inspection today.

 Dallas Location: 10440 N Central Expy Ste 800 Dallas, TX 75231 Carrollton Location: 1611 N Interstate 35E Ste 420 Carrollton, TX 75006

 Edmond Location: 2424 N Broadway #412 Edmond, OK 73034